Photography has been the thread running through my life—sometimes clear, sometimes tangled, but always there, pulling me forward.

-My journey began in the nineties when I moved from the Balkans to London.
-In 1999, I returned to Kosova during the war with nothing but a cheap camera, a few rolls of film, and a burning desire to document the truth of what was happening.
-Kosova 1999, a book of photographs from that time, was later published.
+My journey began in the early nineties, when I moved from the Balkans to London.
+In 1999, I returned to Kosova during the war with a basic camera, a few rolls of film, and a strong need to document what was happening.
+That body of work became Kosova 1999, a raw and deeply personal book of photographs.

-That experience led me into the news industry, where I worked in various roles—as a video editor, camera operator, and edit producer.
-I’ve also covered the war in Iraq, and worked with BIRN, the UN, Alsat TV, Al Jazeera, the BBC, and independent productions across the UK.
+After that, I spent many years working in journalism and documentary production—as a video editor, camera operator, and edit producer.
+I covered the war in Iraq, and collaborated with BIRN, the UN, Alsat TV, Al Jazeera, the BBC, and independent productions across the UK.

 Besnik Mehmeti